d12frosted/elpa-mirror/gnu/vertico-readme.txt

 ───────────────────────────────

-  Dynamic completion tables (`completion-table-dynamic', `completion-table-in-turn', etc.) should work well with Vertico.
-However the requirement is that the `basic' completion style is enabled.
+  Dynamic completion tables (`completion-table-dynamic', `completion-table-in-turn', …) should work well with Vertico.
+The only requirement is that the `basic' completion style is enabled.
 The `basic' style performs prefix filtering by passing the input to the completion table (or the dynamic completion table function).
-The `basic' completion style must not necessarily be configured with highest priority, it can also come after other completion styles like `orderless', `substring' or `flex'.
+The `basic' completion style must not necessarily be configured with highest priority, it can also come after other completion styles like `orderless', `substring' or `flex', as is also recommended by the Orderless documentation because of `completion-table-dynamic'.

   ┌────
   │ (setq completion-styles '(basic))